nodca/semantic-firmware-update/readme.md

 ## English

-This project provides a firmware delta update generator designed for resource-constrained microcontrollers (e.g. micro/nano satellites).
+This project provides a firmware delta update generator designed for resource-constrained microcontrollers.
 It produces small, frame-friendly patch streams that can be verified and applied with minimal RAM on the target.

 ### Key Features